-These days, medical alert watches are a standard option from most companies.
-Medical Guardian, Bay Alarm Medical, and MobileHelp all offer smartwatches that combine medical alert functionality with the discreet profile of a wristwatch.
+These days, medical alert watches are a standard option for most companies.
+Medical Guardian, Bay Alarm Medical, and MobileHelp all offer devices that combine medical alert functionality with the discreet profile of a wristwatch.

 Pro Tip: Looking for medical alert protection for as low as $20 per month?
 Then check out our rundown of this year’s best medical alert systems for seniors.